 Why are so quick to brush off a compliment but then take a negative comment so hard?
 It simply doesn’t make sense.
 We need to improve our mindset to stop engaging in the negatives.
 Period.
 Acknowledge the negative so you can hear it, and possibly help it, but also know when you just need to move on.

 10. Find people who inspire you and motivate you.

 Surround yourself with people who understand you and inspire you as a whole person.
 Let them motivate you to become a better you.
-They are the people who understand you flaws and don’t judge.
-These people help, encourage, motivate, and perhaps even share the work load.
+They are the people who understand your flaws and don’t judge.
+These people help, encourage, motivate, and perhaps even share the workload.
 They can live close to you or far away.
 They can be across the hall or across the internet.
 If you are looking for more inspiration and motivation, try connecting with us.
-Subscribe to our weekly newsletter for exclusive freebies, our Instagram account for picture rich fun, and Sharing Kindergarten’s Facebook Page for ideas, articles, and more.
+Subscribe to our weekly newsletter for exclusive freebies, our Instagram account for picture-rich fun, and Sharing Kindergarten’s Facebook Page for ideas, articles, and more.

 Thanks for reading about New Year Resolutions Teachers Should Make.